 We sell all of our products through our own in-house sales staff and independent sales representatives to toy and mass-market retail chain stores, department stores, office supply stores, drug and grocery store chains, club stores, toy specialty stores and wholesalers.
-Our three largest customers are Wal-Mart, Target and Toys 'R' Us, which accounted for approximately 44.4% of our net sales in 2015 and 48.4% of our net sales in 2016.
-With the JAKKS Pets® product line, we distribute pet products to key pet supply retailers Petco and PetSmart in addition to many other pet retailers and our existing customers.
+Our three largest customers are Wal-Mart, Target and Toys 'R' Us, which accounted for approximately 54.9% of our net sales in 2016 and 54.6% of our net sales in 2017.
 We generally sell products to our customers pursuant to letters of credit or, in some cases, on open account with payment terms typically varying from 30 to 90 days.
 From time to time, we allow our customers credits against future purchases from us in order to facilitate their retail markdown and sales of slow-moving inventory.
-We also sell our products through e-commerce sites, including Toysrus.com and Amazon.com.
+We also sell our products through e-commerce sites, including Walmart.com, Target.com, Toysrus.com and Amazon.com.